When Is the Best Time to See Humpback Whales in San Diego?

 Humpback whale watching season in San Diego typically runs from mid-October through November and again in March and April.
 During these months, humpback whales migrate along the California coast as they travel between their feeding grounds in Alaska and their breeding grounds in Mexico and Central America.
 This is the ideal time to catch a glimpse of these enormous creatures known for their acrobatic displays and haunting songs.

-Humpback whales are often spotted throughout the summer, with some sightings occurring even in August and September.
+Humpback whales are often spotted throughout the summer feeding in our nutrient rich waters, with sightings occurring through June and September.

 Humpback Whale Migration Patterns in San Diego